BYLAWS of the Pacific Northwest Chapter, Incorporated

 Section 2.
 Sequence

-The sequence of elections shall ordinarily be to elect a Chair-Elect, a Recording Secretary, and an MLA Nominating Committee candidate each year; and, in addition, to elect in successive years, in a three-year cycle, a Chapter Representative and an Alternate Chapter Representative, in one year, a Membership Secretary, in the next year, and a Treasurer, in the following year.
+The sequence of elections shall ordinarily be to elect a Chair-Elect, a Recording Secretary, a Treasurer-Elect, and a Nominee to the MLA Nominating Committee candidate each year; and, in addition, to elect in staggered three-year cycles a Chapter Representative and an Alternate Chapter Representative, and a Membership Secretary.

 Section 3.
 Slate of Candidates

-The Nominating and Elections Committee shall name a slate of at least one candidate, two if possible, for each position to be filled, and distribute notice of its nominations to Chapter members at least 30 days before ballots are to be distributed.
+The Nominating and Elections Committee shall name a slate of at least one candidate, two if possible, for each position to be filled, and distribute the ballot to Chapter members at least 30 days before ballots are counted.
 All candidates placed in nomination must have submitted, to the Chair of the Nominating and Elections Committee, a written statement of their willingness to serve if elected.

 Section 4.
 Additional Candidates